moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 - any kind of media carried indirectly over the QUIC protocol, as an HTTP/3 payload
 - any kind of media carried indirectly over the QUIC protocol, as a WebTransport payload
 - the encapsulation of any Media Transport Protocol ({{mtp}}) in a QUIC payload
-- an IETF mailing list ({{MOQ-ml}}) "... for discussion of video ingest and distribution protocols that use QUIC as the underlying transport"
+- an IETF mailing list ({{MOQ-ml}}), which was requested "... for discussion of video ingest and distribution protocols that use QUIC as the underlying transport", although discussion of other Media Over QUIC proposals have also been discussed there.

 There may be IETF participants using other meanings as well.

-As of this writing, the second bullet ("any kind of media carried indirectly over the QUIC protocol, as an RTP payload"), seems to be in scope for the IETF AVTCORE working group, and was discussed at some length at the February 2022 AVTCORE working group meeting {{AVTCORE-2022-02}}, although no drafts in this space have been adopted by the AVTCORE working group.
-So, perhaps, that possible meaning is out of scope for "Media over QUIC".
+As of this writing, the second bullet ("any kind of media carried indirectly over the QUIC protocol, as an RTP payload"), seems to be in scope for the IETF AVTCORE working group, and was discussed at some length at the February 2022 AVTCORE working group meeting {{AVTCORE-2022-02}}, although no drafts in this space have yet been adopted by the AVTCORE working group.

 ## Media Transport Protoccol {#mtp}

-This document describes considerations for work on a new "Network Transport Protocol", or possibly, extensions to an existing "Network Transport Protocol".
+This document describes considerations for work on extensions to existing "Media Transport Protocols" or creation of new "Media Transport Protocols".

 Within this document, we use the term "Media Transport Protocol" to describe the protocol of interest.
 This is easier to understand if the reader assumes that we are talking about a protocol stack that looks something like this: